State-by-State Guide to Face Mask Requirements

 Maine has not had a mandate in place since late May 2021.
 The state is following the CDC recommendations for masking based on community COVID-19 impact.
 Portland lifted its citywide indoor mask order Feb.
-17, but on May 6 the city reinstated a face-covering requirement inside municipal buildings such as Portland City Hall.
+17, 2022.

 Learn more: Read Maine's mask FAQs.

-Gov. Larry Hogan ended Maryland's statewide mask mandate along with all other COVID-19 emergency orders July 1, 2021.
-The state's two largest counties, Montgomery and Prince George's, lifted indoor mask orders in late February, and the city of Baltimore did so March 1.
+Then-Gov. Larry Hogan ended Maryland's statewide mask mandate along with all other COVID-19 emergency orders July 1, 2021.
+The state's two largest counties, Montgomery and Prince George's, and the city of Baltimore lifted indoor mask orders in early 2022.

 Learn more: Read the Maryland Department of Commerce's face-covering FAQs.

 The state's general face-covering order was lifted May 29, 2021.
-Masks are required in health care and long-term care facilities, emergency shelters and prisons.
-Boston and Springfield lifted citywide indoor mask mandates March 5 and Feb.
-28, respectively.
+Boston and Springfield lifted citywide indoor mask mandates in early 2022.

 Learn more: Read Massachusetts' current guidance on face-covering.